hashicorp/terraform-website/content/source/docs/cloud/api/index.html.md

 - [Team tokens](../users-teams-organizations/api-tokens.html#team-api-tokens) — each team can have one API token at a time.
 This is intended for performing plans and applies via a CI/CD pipeline.
 - [Organization tokens](../users-teams-organizations/api-tokens.html#organization-api-tokens) — each organization can have one API token at a time.
 This is intended for automating the management of teams, team membership, and workspaces.
 The organization token cannot perform plans and applies.

+### Archivist (blob storage) Authentication

+Terraform Cloud relies on a blob storage service called Archivist for storing statefiles and multiple other pieces of customer data, all of which are documented on our [data security page](../architectural-details/data-security.html).

+Unlike the Terraform Cloud's API, Archivist does not require that a bearer token be submitted with each request.
+Instead, Archivist URLS contain a Vault token that is used for authentication and authorization, and is valid for 25 hours.

+For example, the [state versions api](./state-versions.html) returns a field named `hosted-state-download`, which is a URL of this form:
+`https://archivist.terraform.io/v1/object/<this long string is an encoded vault token>`

+It is important to treat these URLS themselves as secrets.
+They should not be logged, or shared with untrusted parties.

 ## Feature Entitlements

 Terraform Cloud is available at multiple pricing tiers (including free), which offer different feature sets.